 1. An essay, worth 80% of the final grade.
 It will be 2500 words in length.
 This must be submitted by week 14.

-2. A seminar presentation, worth 20% of the final grade, based on the topics dealt with in the course.
+2. A seminar participation, worth 20% of the final grade, based on the topics dealt with in the course.